-Knowing and understanding the bull flag momentum strategy is crucial if you want to a successful day trader.
-But what works for one person may not work for another, though, so it pays to learn a few simple ones in the beginning.
+Knowing and understanding the bull flag momentum strategy is crucial for a successful day trader.
+But what works for one person may not work for another, so it pays to learn a few simple ones initially.

-- Do you know what the bull flag momentum strategy is?
+Do you know what the bull flag momentum strategy is?
 It’s a candlestick chart pattern that allows you to make money on a bullish breakout.
-Waiting for a bull flag off the 9 ema gives you the best entry and you can use the 9 ema for an exit point.
+Waiting for a bull flag of the nine ema gives you the best entry, and you can use the nine ema for an exit point.

 The bull flag momentum strategy is one of those.
-In fact, we have someone in our trading service that trades strictly bull flags.
+We have someone in our trading service who trades strictly bull flags.
 He likes to take advantage of the bullish momentum.

-However, don’t feel like you have to trade one strategy and one strategy only.
-There are many patterns that set up through out the day.
+However, don’t feel you have to trade one strategy and one strategy only.
+Many patterns are set up throughout the day.

-If you can spot such strategies and the setups are there, then take the trade.
-It’s all about making sure you have the proper stock market training and good risk management.
+Take the trade if you can spot such strategies and the setups are there.
+It’s all about ensuring proper stock market training and good risk management.

 Does Over Choice Mean Stressed Out?

 Yes, I believe it does.
-As we face an ever-rapidly increasing pace of life governed by email, instant messaging, social media and 24-7 busyness, we are living out what Alvin Toffler coined the “age of over-choice.”
+As we face an ever-rapidly increasing pace of life governed by email, instant messaging, social media, and 24-7 busyness, we live out what Alvin Toffler coined the “age of over-choice.”

-An article I recently read dramatically summarized the staggering number of choices we face every day.
+An article I recently read dramatically summarized the staggering number of daily choices.
 According to the article:

 - Dryers Ice Cream offered 34 flavors in 1977; they sell 300 today